AJCJ1/AJCJ1/README.md

   - Playing around with WebGL - Checkout <a href="https://ajcj1.github.io/vite-compiled-phantom-bookmarks/">This page</a> for a spooky bookmarking app...
   - Creating a site for a physiotherapy company
-  - Creating an electric vehicle statistics app.
+  - Creating an <a href="https://github.com/AJCJ1/ev-api">electric vehicle</a> statistics app.

  My Full-Stack: